dianaventura/The-Vagabond-Scholar/content/_index.md

 # A match made in heaven

 There is a website obesity crisis.
-Bloated websites full of scripts, ads, and trackers are slowing your readers down every time they try to read your well-crafted content.
+Bloated websites full of scripts, ads, and trackers are slowing readers down.
+This blog aims to contribute to the internet calmly.

 Hugo Bear Blog is all you need to build a fantastic and optimized site or blog.
 It works perfectly on **any** viewing device.
 All you need to focus on is writing good content.